marksgraham/OCT-Converter/README.md

 Are welcome!
 Here is a [development roadmap](https://github.com/marksgraham/OCT-Converter/issues/86), including some easy first issues.
 Please open a [new issue](https://github.com/marksgraham/OCT-Converter/issues/new) to discuss any potential contributions.

 ## Updates
+31 January 2023
+- Greatly extended support for extracting metadata from .fda files

 18 November 2022
 - Initial support for reading the Zeiss Dicom format.